How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 While Skiathos is the most popular, the other islands of the Sporades also have much to offer:

-Skopelos: Famous for being the filming location of the movie Mamma Mia!, Skopelos boasts scenic villages with whitewashed houses, charming churches, and equally stunning beaches.
+Skopelos was the 2nd Island I got to visit, and it is famous for being the filming location of the movie Mamma Mia!, Skopelos boasts scenic villages with whitewashed houses, charming churches, and equally stunning beaches.
 It’s a quieter, more laid-back alternative to Skiathos.

-Alonissos: Known for its pristine nature and as part of a marine park, Alonissos is a haven for nature lovers and those seeking tranquility.
-It’s great for snorkeling, diving, and wildlife watching, especially the Mediterranean monk seal.
+Alonissos.
+I really would have liked to explore this Island more.
+It is known for its pristine nature and as part of a marine park, Alonissos is a haven for nature lovers and those seeking tranquillity.

-Skyros: The southernmost and largest island of the Sporades, Skyros has a more traditional and rugged vibe.
-It’s known for its folklore, handicrafts, and unspoiled landscapes.
+Skyros was the one Island I didn’t visit.
+It’s the southernmost and largest island of the Sporades, and it has a more traditional and rugged vibe.

-Where To Stay In Skiathos
+Where To Stay on Skiathos Island

 The price Including flights and transfers for him was £1100.
 The room I didn’t think was anything special really but I was quite happy with this.

-I do usually gravitate to hostels and airbnb – whatever I can find is more budget friendly but in this case I did think it was worth it.
-It was nice NOT to have the usual hassle of hostels and public transport etc.
+I do usually gravitate to hostels and airbnb most the time – whatever I can find is more budget friendly but in this case I did think it was worth it.

 Although, I think for my friends this deal was more of a last minute thing.
 The others who came to Skiathos stayed in the hotel across from me and it was much more luxurious from what I could tell and they paid the same price.